Research Scientist

 Jaumot-Pascual, N., Silva, C. B., Martinez-Gudapakkam, A., & Ong, M. (2021).
 Women of Color in Computing Graduate Education: Structural Supports and Navigation Strategies for a Hostile Culture, in 2021 Research in Equity and Sustained Participation in Engineering, Computing, and Technology (RESPECT), pp. 1-9. https://www.terc.edu/wp-content/uploads/2021/06/WOCinCSGraduateEd_RESPECT_NOTBlinded_FINAL.pdf

-Jaumot-Pascual, N., Ong., Bebe, C., & Martinez-Gudapakkam, A. (2020).
-Bringing Together Women of Color’s Communal Goals With Engineering and Computer Science’s Communal Affordances.
-Paper presented at the [Year] annual meeting of the American Educational Research Association.
+Jaumot-Pascual, N., Ong, M., Bebe, C., & Martinez-Gudapakkam, A. (2020).
+Bringing Together Women of Color’s Communal Goals with Engineering and Computer Science’s Communal Affordances.
+Paper presented at the 2020 annual meeting of the American Educational Research Association.
 Retrieved 09/27/2022, from the AERA Online Paper Repository. https://www.aera.net/Education-Research/Online-Paper-Repository/AERA-Online-Paper-Repository-Viewer/ID/1579990

 Jaumot-Pascual, N., Monteagudo, M. J., Kleiber, D. A., & Cuenca, J. (2016).
 Gender differences in leisure among older adults.
 A convergent validation of findings through the use of joint displays in mixed methods research.
 In Naidoo, M. (Ed.), Leisure – Challenges, Choices and Consequences.
 Durban, South Africa: LARASA World Leisure Congress Conference Proceedings.